 Consider the following scenario: A business in a small town has received a flood of angry emails, phone calls, and public social media messages that could potentially destruct their business.
 A few days before this outburst local pranksters put up a sign on the storefront with a message saying disabled people were "unwelcome" and "we can't help you" among other things.
 Pedestrians have perceived the note as unapologetic yet seemingly legitimate.
 Locals, non-locals, and the press have backfired with concerns and anger.
 This business is in the middle of a PR crisis.

 So, what is one to do when faced with public and damaging circumstances?
-First and foremost, any business is capable of falling into the hands of a public crisis so it's important to know when to act and how to act if it happens to you.
+First and foremost, any business is capable of falling into the hands of a public crisis, so it's important to know when to act and how to act if it happens to you.
 There is a way to pull out of it safely without compromising your business's image.
-Here are 5 tips to consider when faced with a PR crisis:
+Here are five tips to consider if you face a PR crisis:

-1. Have a plan for dealing with the media: If you accept an interview, have a very simple message and stay on point.
-Don’t get sucked into conversations which you are not ready for.
-Sometimes, reporters will cleverly rearrange statements to make for a more interesting story.
+1. Have a plan for dealing with the media: If you accept an interview, have a straightforward message and stay on point.
+Don’t get sucked into a conversation where you're underprepared.
+Sometimes, reporters will cleverly rearrange statements to make for a more exciting story.

 2. Determine who will speak to the media: Identify a specific spokesperson who has a firm grasp on the issue at hand.
 In a smaller business, typically the senior manager is the best spokesperson.
-For larger businesses, an employee such as the head of HR will normally communicate with the media.
+For larger companies, an employee such as the head of HR should communicate with the media.

 3. Consider hiring professional help: Depending on the size and severity of the story, you may be well advised to hire a professional who has experience in crisis management.
 Such people can provide useful input on how to handle a difficult situation.
 If you face criminal or civil charges as a result of the report, consult an attorney who has experience with these types of issues.